mrtazz/plan/docs/man/plan.1.md

 - `{{ .AssignedTasks }}`: An array of assigned issues from GitHub, based on the configured `github.task_query`.
 Can be iterated over and accessed with `{{ .Name }}` and `{{ .URL }}`

+# IMPORTING SCREENSHOTS

+The `plan` subcommand `import-screenshots` provides a way to consolidate screenshots in the plan folder for easier referencing in notes.
+On running the command it will list all screenshots (this technically works with any file and not just images) in the source directory that match the provided file format.
+If the command is run with the `--no-dry-run` flag provided, the files will be moved to the destination directory.

+Both the file format as well as the destination directory can contain golang time format directives which will be interpreted as such.
+That makes it possible to extract dates from screenshots and file them in date base folders.
+The config file section that is used for configuration is `screenshot_import` and the section `CONFIGURATION FILE` above has an example.

 # META OPTIONS AND COMMANDS